chiragjagani/Learn_Git/Learn_Git.md

 Where you can hold your change before committing the changes.

 #### git commit -m <“message of commit”>
-To commit a file that is on the staging area -m for to write a meaningful full message in which an update is done in the file.
+To commit a file that is on the staging area -m for to write a meaningful message in which an update is done in the file.

 #### git checkout <hashcode or branch name>
 To go back to the previous commit and switch to branches.